Everything You Need to Play Scrabble Junior

 After the first word, every word must connect with at least one letter tile that is already on the game board, like a crossword puzzle.

-Just like in regular Scrabble, if in playing one word, you form additional words, you get points for every word you create.
+Just like in regular Scrabble, if playing one word causes you to play additional words, you get points for every word you create.
 Read our article on using hooks for more information.

 Take new letters from the pile so you have seven tiles again for your next turn.

 If you can’t play a word, you can exchange some of your letters.
 Discard the ones you don’t want back into the letter pile, face down, and replace them so you have seven letters again.
 You lose your turn when you choose to swap tiles.